vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 Figure 1.4: Earth-shown here in northern hemisphere summer intercepts sunlight across the projected area of the Earth's disk ($πR^2$), while radiating from the entire surface area, which is four times larger ($4πR^2$).

-To evaluate the expected temperature of the earth, we know that the sun delivers 1,360 $W/m^2$ to the top of the earth's atmosphere [^4] (a bit less reaches the ground).
+To evaluate the expected temperature of the earth, we know that the sun delivers 1,360 $W/m^2$ to the top of the earth's atmosphere [^r4] (a bit less reaches the ground).

+[^r4]: G. Kopp and J. L. Lean.
+"A new, lower value of total solar irradiance: Evidence and climate significance".
+In: Geophysical Research Letters 38.1 (Jan.
+2011).
+DOI: 10.1029/2010GL045777 (cited on pages 11, 144, 167, 206).

 (This 1,360 $W/m^2$, known as the solar constant, is the incident energy rate (power), or the flux, of sunlight incident on Earth.)